 Click here to read Jenny's CV.

-Dr. Jenny Hwang is a licensed clinical psychologist specializing in work with young adult and LGBT populations with a particular focus on the treatment of trauma, anxiety, and depression.
+Dr. Jenny Hwang is a licensed clinical psychologist specializing in the treatment of trauma, substance abuse, anxiety, depression, and borderline personality disorder.
 She graduated from Carnegie Mellon University with a Bachelor's in History and obtained her Ph.D. in Clinical Psychology from Duquesne University in Pittsburgh, Pennsylvania.
-After working at the University of Pittsburgh Medical Center as a research psychologist, she joined the staff at Stony Brook University where she worked for eight years to lead health and wellness initiatives for the college student population related to suicide prevention, sexual violence prevention and response, as well as alcohol and other drug prevention and treatment.
+After working at the University of Pittsburgh Medical Center as a research psychologist, she joined the staff at Stony Brook University where she worked for eight years to develop and lead community-level mental health prevention and intervention initiatives for the university population of over 23,000 students.

-With extensive training and supervision in psychodynamic psychotherapy as well as completion of core intensive trainings in Cognitive Behavioral Therapy (CBT) at the Beck Institute for depression and anxiety, and working with veterans and military service members, Dr. Hwang brings a broad evidence-based approach to treatment with the goal of helping patients feel relief as well as have a greater sense of efficacy in their lives.
+With extensive training and supervision in psychodynamic psychotherapy, completion of intensive trainings in Cognitive Behavioral Therapy (CBT) at the Beck Institute and Dialectical Behavioral Therapy (DBT) from Behavioral Tech, as well as clinical experience with first responders, military service members, and physicians, Dr. Hwang brings a broad evidence-based approach to treatment with the goal of helping patients feel relief as well as have a greater sense of efficacy in their lives.